rocketlaunchr/dbq/README.md

 dbq - Barbeque the boiler plate code [![GoDoc](http://godoc.org/github.com/rocketlaunchr/dbq?status.svg)](http://godoc.org/github.com/rocketlaunchr/dbq) [![cover.run](https://cover.run/go/github.com/rocketlaunchr/dbq.svg?style=flat&tag=golang-1.12)](https://cover.run/go?tag=golang-1.12&repo=github.com%2Frocketlaunchr%2Fdbq) [![Go Report Card](https://goreportcard.com/badge/github.com/rocketlaunchr/dbq)](https://goreportcard.com/report/github.com/rocketlaunchr/dbq)

+(Now compatible with MySQL and PostgreSQL!)
 ===============

-Everyone knows that performing simple queries in Go takes numerous lines of code that is often repetitive.
+Everyone knows that performing simple **DATABASE queries** in Go takes numerous lines of code that is often repetitive.
 If you want to avoid the clutter, you have two options: A heavy-duty ORM that is not up to the standard of Laraval or Django.
 Or DBQ!

+**WARNING: You will seriously reduce your database code to a few lines**

 ## What is included